micro-ROS/micro-ROS-demos/README.md

  ~/ros2_ws/install/rad0_altitude_sensor/lib/rad0_altitude_sensor/./rad0_altitude_sensor
 ```

-You may prefer to run the publisher in background and discard all outputs in order still using the terminal for the next step.
+You may prefer to run the publisher in the background and discard all outputs to keep using the terminal for the next steps.

 ```bash
  ~/ros2_ws/install/rad0_altitude_sensor/lib/rad0_altitude_sensor/./rad0_altitude_sensor > /dev/null &
 ```

-Run the actitude node.
+Run the actuator node.

 ```bash
  ~/ros2_ws/install/rad0_actuator/lib/rad0_actuator/./rad0_actuator
 ```

-You may prefer to run the publisher in background and discard all outputs in order still using the terminal for the next step.
+You may prefer to run the publisher in the background and discard all outputs to keep using the terminal for the next steps.

 ```bash
  ~/ros2_ws/install/rad0_actuator/lib/rad0_actuator/./rad0_actuator > /dev/null &